opendott-smartcities/II/D12_documentation-of-prototypes/e-i/video.md

 # Video Demo

-Partly because of the restrictions due to the pandemic, I am working with a video producer in this phase of research.
-A video seems to be a good way to summarise my research and translate some of its ideas to a wider audience.
+Partly because of the restrictions due to the pandemic, I tried working with a video producer in this phase of research.
+A video seemed to be a good way to summarise my research and translate some of its ideas to a wider audience.
+Unfortunately, the timing did not work.
+But my notes are below:

 ## Update on 14.04.2021